top of page

 Aim: The project is a pilot collaboration between University of Central Asia and the Sanzhyra Center, focused on Batken Region.
 Through oral history interviews with village elders in three districts, this project emphasizes four research dimensions: village histories; memories of the pre-to-post-Soviet "bridge" generation; ongoing Tajikistan-Kyrgyzstan border conflicts, and the nature of sanzhyra as a historical framework.
 This initiative is valuable for its preservation of historical, cultural, and genealogical heritage in rural mountain regions of Kyrgyzstan, and it creates rich new sources for future research.

-Dates: July-December 2017 (first phase) - June-August 2019 (second phase) - ongoing engagement
+Dates: 2017 (first phase) - 2019 (second phase) - 2023/24 (third phase - ongoing engagement)

 Funded by: Pacific Islands Research Center, Kagoshima University

+See under article publications from this project.
 For field-trip report click here

 YOUNG PEOPLE, POLITICAL COMMUNICATION & THE NEW ZEALAND GENERAL ELECTION 2014